openshift/origin/examples/gitserver/README.md

 * You have an OpenShift v3 server running
 * You are logged in and have access to a project
-* You have the `gitserver.yaml` from this directory
+* You have the `gitserver-ephemeral.yaml` or `gitserver-persistent.yaml` from this directory
 * You can create externally accessible routes on your server

 ### Deploy the Git Server